Jemeni11/CrossRename/README.md

 ## Usage

 ```
-usage: crossrename [-h] [-p PATH] [-v] [-u] [-r] [-d]
+usage: crossrename [-h] [-p PATH] [-v] [-u] [-r] [-d] [-D] [--force]

-CrossRename: Harmonize file names for Linux and Windows.
+CrossRename: Harmonize file and directory names for Linux and Windows.

 options:
   -h, --help                  show this help message and exit
-  -p PATH, --path PATH  The path to the file or directory to rename.
+  -p, --path PATH             The path to the file or directory to rename.
   -v, --version               Prints out the current version and quits.
   -u, --update                Check if a new version is available.
   -r, --recursive             Rename all files in the directory path given and its subdirectories.
+When used with -D, also renames subdirectories.
   -d, --dry-run               Perform a dry run, logging changes without renaming.
+  -D, --rename-directories    Also rename directories to be cross-platform compatible.
+Use with caution!
+  --force                     Skip safety prompts (useful for automated scripts)
 ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>